Olly2004/NetworkToolKit/README.md

 so the content like SNI and extensions will be encrypted BUT the sizes, amount of extensions and other things wont be so then i can try my previous idea with this as the mapping/blueprint/fingerprint

+OK NEW THING JUST DISCOVERED?
+I NEED TO COMMIT I HAVENT IN AGES ALAS its called HTTPS stripping i think the idea is when someone googles for example http://example.com they will be auto sent to httpS://example.com SO i can apparently (will need to do some research) STOP this from happening therefore keeping it unencrypted? done a BIT of research and im egtting the idea is a proxy sort of thing? where i act as the HTTPS??? i shall see

 features to come: